 a.
 Electronic Submission of Applications.

-Applications for grants under the RRTC competition, CFDA Number 84.133B-5, must be submitted electronically using the Governmentwide Grants.gov Apply site at www.Grants.gov.
+Applications for grants under the RERC competition, CFDA number 84.133E-5, must be submitted electronically using the Governmentwide Grants.gov Apply site at www.Grants.gov.
 Through this site, you will be able to download a copy of the application package, complete it offline, and then upload and submit your application.
 You may not email an electronic copy of a grant application to us.

-You may access the electronic grant application for the RRTC competition (CFDA Number 84.133B-5) at www.Grants.gov.
+You may access the electronic grant application for this RERC competition at www.Grants.gov.
 You must search for the downloadable application package for this competition by the CFDA number.
-Do not include the CFDA number's alpha suffix in your search (e.g., search for 84.133, not 84.133B).
+Do not include the CFDA number's alpha suffix in your search (e.g., search for 84.133, not 84.133E).

 Please note the following: